Darkle/BlueLoss-Desktop-App-Windows/README.md

 - **User Debugger** (default: disabled): Enabling this will show a debug window with information that may help you diagnose any issues.

-## Extra Info:
+## Security Info:

-Blueloss searches for devices that are discoverable.
-This means that the device is currently broadcasting its Bluetooth information.
+BlueLoss searches for devices that are discoverable - this means that the device is currently broadcasting its Bluetooth information.
 By default most devices don't do this all the time for security reasons.

-- Android:

-  - On Android, a device will only be discoverable when the Bluetooth settings are open.
-We get around this with an Android app available here:

-- iOS:

-  - iOS.
+We get around this with an app on the device that makes it always broadcast its Bluetooth details.
+Obviously there are security issues with that, so we try to mitigate the risk by only broadcasting when you are in a trusted location (e.g. work/home).
+Having said that, if you are in need of something that is very secure, Blueloss is probably not for you.

+Also, BlueLoss does not pair with the Bluetooth device, it only matches the Bluetooth MAC address.
+This means you can fool BlueLoss if you spoof a device's MAC address.

 ## Support